eager-dev/eagerx/CONTRIBUTING.rst

 To develop EAGERx on your machine, here are some tips:

-1. Clone a copy of Stable-Baselines3 from source:
+1. Clone a copy of EAGERx from source:

 .. code-block:: bash